Context-aware Human Motion Prediction: Approach

 {\bf Modelling contextual object representations.} Recent works on Graph Convolutional Networks (GCNs)~\cite{GCNs} have shown very promising results in a variety of problems requiring the manipulation of graph-structured data.
 In GCNs, a feature vector of a certain node $R_i$ is expressed as a function of other nodes $x$, as $R_i = \sigma (\sum^{N}_j \tilde{A}_{ij} W x_j )$, where $W$ are trainable weights, $\sigma$ is an activation and $N$ the number of nodes of the graph connected to the $i$-th node. $\tilde{A} \in \mathbb{R}^{N \times N}$ is a normalized weighted adjacency matrix that defines interactions between nodes.

-In this paper, we use Edge Convolutions~\cite{EdgeConvs}, which are very similar to GCNs.
+Graph Attention Networks (GATs)~\cite{velivckovic2017graph} have been proposed as an extension of GCNs, and introduce an attention model on every graph node.
+In this paper we also investigate the use of Edge Convolutions~\cite{EdgeConvs}, which are indeed very similar to GATs.
 In ECs the update rule for a feature vector of each entity considers the representations of other relevant objects as follows:

 The intuition behind this equation is that $x_i$ encodes a global representation of the node, while $x_i - x_j$ provides local information.
 EC proposes combining both types of information in an asymmetric graph function.